 It is possible to seek multiple exemptions or assessment classifications on the same parcel if areas of the property are used for different purposes.
 For example, you may qualify for both an agricultural exemption and a conservation exemption on the same parcel if the conservation easement allows agricultural uses.

-George’s first comment to me during our conversation about this being a very parcel specific evaluation is worth repeating.
-I cannot say how much I enjoyed speaking with him about this, his passion and knowledge of conservation and agricultural lands in this state is nothing short of amazing!
+George’s first comment about this being a very parcel specific evaluation is worth repeating.
+We enjoyed speaking with him about this, his passion and knowledge of conservation and agricultural lands in this state is nothing short of amazing!